 Luckily, we've got you covered with this buyer's guide to high-end studio monitors that can cost you well into four figures.
 These are the professional studio speakers that would grace any studio in the world.

-Best high-end studio monitors: MusicRadar's choice
+Best high-end studio monitors: Our top picks

 There's no doubting that when you're looking for the best high-end studio monitors, Genelec wins out overall with their Ones high-end monitors.
 With their brilliant coaxial and dual woofer construction, the Ones deliver all the bottom end you could wish for and across a very wide sweet spot.